jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 * You can see Custom Counter data over a selected time range.
 See **Custom Counters View** in Spotlight Reporting and Trending for more information.

-## Top SQL Statements page
+## Query Execution Statistics page
 Diagnose workload issues by displaying SQL statements that match particular criteria.
 This feature is not available for SQL Server 2000.

-### Top SQL Statements grid
+### Query Execution Statistics grid
-Shows the top SQL statements according to the criteria you have set.
+Shows the top query execution statistics according to the criteria you have set.

 Select a statement in the grid to see the complete SQL statement and the query plan in XML.

-The columns in the Top SQL Statements grid correspond to the data returned by sys.dm_exec_query_stats.
+The columns in the Query Execution Statistics grid correspond to the data returned by sys.dm_exec_query_stats.
 For more information on sys.dm_exec_query_stats, see the Transact-SQL Reference section in Microsoft SQL Server Books Online.

 #### To filter the results

-Click **Top SQL**.
+Click **Query Execution Statistics**.

 Select values as appropriate.